Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: The boundary conditions beyond the de Gennes approximation

 \subsection{The boundary states and anisotropy in three dimensions}

-Since the superconducting materials of current interest are strongly anisotropic, let us explicitly consider the effects of anisotropy.
+Since many of the superconducting materials of current interest are strongly anisotropic, let us explicitly consider the effects of anisotropy.
 Consider the three-dimensional model that has single electron energy $E\left( \sqrt{(k_x / a)^2 + \textbf{k}_{||}^2} \right)$, which is anisotropic for $a \neq 1$.
-Then $\gamma$ is given by the same formula \eqref{gamma_res} with replacement $p \to p / a$ inside the single electron energies $E$.
-Hence using \eqref{f1_3d} we obtain the leading-order estimate:
+Then $\gamma$ is given by the same formula \eqref{gamma_res} with the replacement $p \to p / a$ inside the single electron energies $E$.
+Hence, using \eqref{f1_3d} we obtain the leading-order estimate:

-where $k_F$ is Fermi momenta parallel to the boundary.
-Hence superconductivity is enhanced near the boundary and there are boundary states for $a > 1$.
-By contrast the gap is suppressed for $a < 1$.
+where $k_F$ is the Fermi momentum parallel to the boundary.
+Hence, for $a > 1$, the superconductivity is enhanced near the boundary and there are boundary states.
+In contrast, the gap is suppressed for $a < 1$.
 In other words, boundary states are present if the Fermi sphere is stretched in the direction orthogonal to the boundary.
-This is in principle consistent with the reported difference in $T_c$ for samples with different orientations of the surfaces relative to crystal axes \cite{kapon2019phase} using the stiffnessometer experiment where the explicit resolution of surface superconductivity was reported \cite{mangel2020stiffnessometer}.
+Note that \cite{kapon2019phase} reported a difference in $T_c$ for samples with different orientations of the surfaces relative to crystal axes using the stiffnessometer experiment.
+The stifnessometer setup was proposed to resolve surface superconductivity \cite{mangel2020stiffnessometer}.